Facebook is probably the most neglected online advertising channel of them all.

 - Apply Now

-Facebook has a predefined set of CTA buttons and you can only choose among those.
+Facebook has a predefined set of CTA buttons.

 - The prompt to like the page in the top right corner

-Youtube forces you to watch an ad for every 3 or 4 videos you watch.
-For a while you can skip the ads, but eventually, you’ll have to sit through an entire 30 second video.
+YouTube forces you to sit through an ad for every 3 or 4 videos that you watch.
+For a while, you can skip the ads, but eventually, you’ll have to sit through an entire 30 second video.